Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/alexandria.md

 	docker-compose pull && docker-compose up
 	```

 1. In a web browser, navigate to either <http://localhost:8888> or <http://ipaddress.of.your.docker:8888> (This is an ip address starting with either 192. or 172.
 E.g. 172.17.0.1).
+1. Click on the “examples” directory and then on the notebook “markup-init.ipynb”.
+1. If required also *change* the ip/host address to that of your docker as above in the *first cell* of the notebook.
-Click on “examples” and then on “markup-init.ipynb”.
-Run the notebook from the menu bar with “Cell” → “Run All”.
+1. Run the notebook from the menu bar with “Cell” → “Run All”.